linkdotnet/EnumValueObject/README.md

 It is enough to store the key to the database.
 When the `EnumValueObject` is populated it will automatically set all the dependent properties (like the currency in the last example).

 ## JSON Serializer Support
-See the samples how to use `EnumValueObjects` with the `System.Text.Json.JsonSerializer` without any problems.
-With the extension you don't have to provide a public parameterless constructor.
+See the samples how to use `EnumValueObjects` with the `System.Text.Json.JsonSerializer` without any problems (and without any parameterless constructor).
+With the extension you don't have to provide a private or public parameterless constructor.
 Just add the attribute to your property and you are done.

 ```csharp
 public class MyDto